 One use case for client classes in enterprise networks is grouping devices based on the network topology.
-This is done by creating a client class that reflects a network identifier called a relay agent (giAddr).
+This is done by creating a client class that reflects a network identifier called a relay agent, which relies on the gateway IP address (giaddr) to communicate with DHCP servers.
 The relay agent is a router/switch configuration that forwards the DHCP packets for the clients from a particular region (or building, floor, campus, etc.) to the DHCP server.
 Based on that relay agent address, the DHCP server assigns an IP address from the appropriate subnet with the corresponding client class specified.
-For example, if you have a subnet 172.16.1.0 with a client class applied whose relay agent address is 172.16.1.1, then client DHCP packets coming from the relay agent (giAddr) address 172.16.1.1 are assigned an address from the 172.16.1.0.
+For example, if you have a subnet 172.16.1.0 with a client class applied whose relay agent address is 172.16.1.1, then client DHCP packets coming from the relay agent (giaddr) address 172.16.1.1 are assigned an address from the 172.16.1.0.

-grouping clients on your network that have different routing and security policies (e.g. a cable modem in the service provider network vs. the clients behind that modem)
+grouping clients on your network that have different routing and security policies (e.g., a cable modem in the service provider network vs. the clients behind that modem)

 For example, in a service provider network, client classes can be used to provide DHCP options to the cable modem.
 The client class can be configured to check for “option 60.”
 If the string “docsis” matches, the response from the DHCP server includes DHCP options—such as TFTP, SiAddr, and the name of the configuration file—required for the cable modem to initialize properly.
 You can also assign the DHCP client/device to a specific subnet based on the relay agent client class.

 Follow the steps below to create a DHCP client class in the NS1 Connect portal: